 “I wanted to pay homage to that classical horror but give it a contemporary spin,” said Singaporean director Glen Goei who co-directed the horror flick Dendam Pontianak (Revenge of the Pontianak).

 The horror film which he co-directed with Gavin Yap is a Malaysia-Singapore joint production.

-Dendam Pontianak takes audiences back in the 1960’s about a newly-married couple whom unexpectedly experience troubles in their marriage when a Pontianak arrived at their homes.
+Dendam Pontianak takes audiences back to the 1960’s about a newly-married couple whom unexpectedly experience troubles in their marriage when a Pontianak arrived at their home.

-The female spirit – played by Malaysian actress Nur Fazura – ironically manifest itself as a beautiful woman clad in red baju kebaya who seeks revenge against her ex-lover (played by Remy Ishak) who didn’t keep his promise.
+The female spirit – played by Malaysian actress Nur Fazura – ironically manifest itself as a beautiful woman clad in a red baju kebaya, seeking revenge against her ex-lover (played by Remy Ishak) who didn’t keep his promise.

-In October, it is observed that Dendam Pontianak was heavily linked with Nur Fazura on Twitter, despite the film was released more than a month ago in Malaysia, on September 12.
+In October, it is observed that Dendam Pontianak was heavily linked with Nur Fazura on Twitter, despite the film being released more than a month ago in Malaysia, on September 12.

 Based on data collected, #nowscreaming is the most popular hashtag for the actress following the announcement that the horror flick will be available globally through Netflix, with its release date set on October 24.

 Besides #nowscreaming, hashtags #dendampontianak, #netflix, and #revengeofthepontianak were also heavily used on Nur Fazura’s Twitter account.

 Additionally, Fazura was also frequently mentioned alongside her co-star Remy Ishak (@remy_ishak) within the same timeframe.